 Selecting appropriate types of instruments depends on the evaluation purpose, as well as on stakeholder and audience preferences.
 Many people in business or professions like law, accounting, or medicine prefer "hard" data - that is, numbers documenting attendance, contributions, memberships, and changes in pre- to post- program behaviors.
-If stakeholders and audiences like to deal with numbers because their business or technical backgrounds make them comfortable with this form of data, then quantitative data should be collected.
+If stakeholders and audiences like to deal with numbers because their business or technical backgrounds make them comfortable with this form of data, them quantitative data should be collected.

-Others, such as educators or those in the helping professions, often prefer stories, examples, or illustrations of how programs changed attitudes or behaviors.
-If stakeholders and audiences are more comfortable with individual cases and interpretive explanations, then qualitative data should be collected.
+Othens, such as educatons or those in the helping professions, often prefer stories, examples, or illustrations of how programs changed attitudes or behavions.
+If stakeholders and audiences are more comfortable witt! individual cases and interpretive explanations, then qualitative data should be collected.

-People's views about what kind of information they trust are usually deep-rooted and have to do with their assumptions, often unarticulated, about the nature of truth and of reality and how we know what we know.
-It is unlikely that these views will change.
+People's views about what kind of information they trust are usually deep-rooted and have to do with their assumptions, often unarticulated, about the nature of truth and of reality and how we know what we know. is unlikely that these views will change.
 Evaluations should accommodate them and try to provide data that satisfies both world views.

-Important as stakeholder and audience data preferences are in determining what instruments to use in an evaluation, more important is finding that combination of data collection methods that will tell people what they want to know.
+Important as stakeholder and audience dat preferences are in determining what instruments to use in an evaluation, more important is finding that combination of data collection methods that will tell people wh they want to know.

-To understand the range of reactions to a program or the impacts that a program has had on participants, especially in unfamiliar areas, an evaluation might want to ask openended questions, in-person, on the phone, or in a focus group, carefully probe their explanations and views.
-If you want to be able to say what percentage of people think, feel, or behave in a certain way, the evaluation may want to use surveys, tests, or structured observations to provide numerical counts.
+To understand the range of reactions to a program or the impacts that a program ha had on participants, especially in unfamili areas, an evaluation might want to ask ope ended questions, in-person, on the phone, in a focus group, carefully probe their exp nations and views.
+If you want to be able 1 say what percentage of people think, feel, behave in a certain way, the evaluation me want to use surveys, tests, or structured observations to provide numerical counts

-Another factor in deciding what type of instruments to use is the expertise available.
-Quantitative and qualitative data collection methods require different technical skills in data gathering, analysis, and presentation.
-Most outside evaluators have a preferred way of working, even though many can do both.
+Another factor in deciding what type o instruments to use is the expertise avai able.
+Quantitative and qualitative data collection methods require different te nical skills in data gathering, analysis,: presentation.
+Most outside evaluators I a preferred way of working, even thous many can do both.

-JESNA and CIJE
+JESNA and CIE